 There are over 100 potato plant varieties with the most commonly purchased at the supermarket being the russet potato, specifically the Russet Burbank.
 Although more of us may buy Russet Burbanks, the precipitation flux and temperature of most of the country prohibits home garden production.
 Have no fear though; you are sure to find a type of potato among the 100 that is ideal for your home garden and climate.

 Early season potatoes reach maturity within 75 to 90 days.
 One example of a tuber ideally suited for early season planting is the Irish Cobbler, an irregularly shaped variety with light brown skin.

-You may also opt for the Norland, which is a red-skinned potato that is resistant to scab.
-Choose northern grown seed potatoes for best results when planting in the early season and, of course, certified disease free.
+You may also opt for the Norland, a red-skinned potato that is resistant to scab.
+Choose northern-grown seed potatoes for best results when planting in the early season, and of course, certified disease-free.

 There are a plethora of mid-season potato types which mature between 95-110 days.
 The aforementioned Russet Burbank is an example of just such a variety and is ready for harvest after about 95 days.

 Additionally, some other mid-season potato varieties to choose from are:

 - Ida Rose

 - Red Pontiac